Sanhik-2/ML_Journey/README.md

 # ML_Journey
 Here I shall capture my ML journey where I'll try and implement python codes to implement AI modules I learnt.
 As of creating this repository, I am a first year at a tier-2 college in India and I hope I'll be able to go further.The work may be unrefined at times but it reflects my learning paths and my constant evolution.
+My first project is Linear Regression Model(single varialble).
+You might know Scikit Learn Linear Regression that people mostly use to implement Linear Regression.
+Though this is perfect for working and it uses parallel processing hardware for perfect working.
+Mine though, does not come with those but it's created by me.
+The goal here is to create my own Linear Regression model so that I can properly grasp the concept.
+Currently, this is a single variable Linear Regression model, next I'll dive into multi-variable linear Regression.